larayeung/social-media-ecocide/planetpoppy.love/readme.md

 These poppies look remarkably like the ones from Lake Elsinore!

 If you step on them, they die.
-This means that each poppy has around...two inches of space.
-In this place, an inch is equal to 5 pixels.
+This means that each poppy has around...two inches of space, or five centimeters.